crayfr/improved-fiesta/README.md

 # improved-fiesta
 a simple Python script to let you calculate your school average

+*currently a postponed project*